 Orthodox Christmas celebrations last approximately three days.
 Final observances honor the Virgin Mary.
 Eastern Orthodox religions believe the Virgin Mary was a virtuous woman selected to be Jesus’ mother.

 A January 2012 article in The Christian Post describes differences between Orthodox and Catholic Christmas celebrations.
 Orthodox priests state observances focus on spiritual development and less on material aspects like trees and gifts.
 Catholicism tends to rely heavily on sentimental traditions and iconic imagery.

 Questions?
-Feel free to ask Krystyna, your Ukrainian dating expert 🙂 (s. here: Contact Krystyna)
+Feel free to ask Krystyna, your International dating expert 🙂 (s. here: Contact Krystyna)